San Jose Spousal Support Lawyer

 Frequently Asked Questions

-Generally, if you receive spousal support and you remarry, your payments usually stop.
-If you pay support and remarry, your obligation usually continues unless a court changes the order for another reason.
+Generally, if you receive spousal support and you remarry, your payments terminate automatically under California law, unless you and your former spouse agreed otherwise in writing.
+If you pay support and remarry, your obligation typically continues unless the court modifies the order for another reason.
+If the original order included a Gavron Warning directing the supported spouse to work toward self-sufficiency, the paying spouse may petition for modification if that effort wasn’t made.

 Tell Us Your Story